TheDragonary/SM64-Coop-Mods/README.md

 1RedCoin.lua - The exact same but for red coins

-1C1RC.lua - A combination of the two
+1C1RC.lua - A combination of the two above
 >Sure does make your life easier.
 No need to run around and grind all those coins.

 ## Death and Restart Mods